Forward selection and post-selection inference in factorial designs: Forward selection in factorial experiments

 \end{enumerate}

 \end{condition} Condition \ref{cond:regularity}(i) requires the correlation matrix of $\hY$ to be well-behaved.
-Condition \ref{cond:regularity}(ii) controls the moments of the potential outcomes.
-Condition \ref{cond:regularity}(iii) imposes a universal bound on the standardization of potential outcomes, which is required by \cite{shi2022berry} to prove the Berry--Esseen bound based on Stein's method.
+Condition \ref{cond:regularity}(ii) imposes a universal bound on potential outcomes and their variances, which is a sufficient condition by \cite{shi2022berry} to prove the Berry--Esseen bound based on Stein's method.

-Lastly, we impose the following structural conditions on the factorial effects: \begin{condition}[Hierarchical structure in factorial effects] The nonzero true factorial effects align with the effect heredity principle: \begin{itemize} \item Weak heredity: $\tau_\cK\neq 0$ only if there exists $\cK'\subset\cK$ with $|\cK'| = |\cK| - 1$ such that $\tau_{\cK'}\neq 0$.
+Lastly, we impose the following structural conditions on the factorial effects: \begin{condition}[Hierarchical structure in factorial effects] The nonzero true factorial effects obey the effect heredity principle: \begin{itemize} \item Weak heredity: $\tau_\cK\neq 0$ only if there exists $\cK'\subset\cK$ with $|\cK'| = |\cK| - 1$ such that $\tau_{\cK'}\neq 0$.

 \item Strong heredity: $\tau_\cK\neq 0$ only if $\tau_{\cK'}\neq 0$ for all $\cK'\subset\cK$ with $|\cK'| = |\cK| - 1$. \end{itemize} \end{condition}